SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/x11.jpg">

 ### Monitor profiles
 The "profiles" folder contains different xresources files that contain settings for appropriate font sizes and pixel dimensions for various monitor resolutions.
-A profile is selected by symlinking the chosen profile to the parent directory and calling the symlink "xresources".
+A profile is selected by symlinking the chosen profile to the x11 directory and calling the symlink "xresources".

 ### Colorschemes
 The "colorschemes" folder contains colorschemes in the Xresources format.
 Use the same process for "profiles" but call the symlink "xcolors" .
-You can get a bunch of Xresources colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy)

 ### Wall
 "wall" is a symlink for the selected wallpaper.
 I use it to set my wallpaper in my xinitrc and use it for pywal.